dansholds/grapple-comps-min/content/posts/15118-2024-san-antonio-grappling-championship.md

 No Early or Satellite Weigh-ins on Friday.
 All competitors must weigh-in on Saturday morning at the tournament site.
 There is a two pound weight allowance.
 You must make weight or be subject to disqualification.
 Weigh-ins are done without the Gi.

-DOORS OPEN @ 8-00 AM SATURDAY, MARCH 9th
+DOORS OPEN @ 8-00 AM SATURDAY, MAY 4TH

 Youth weigh-ins @ 8-00  am